CCI-Tools/cate/docs/source/architecture.rst

 via the web-interface.

 This paragraph summarizes the flow of requests from perspective of Cate App.
-When a user submits a username and password in Cate App (or even Cate Desktop), Keycloak or authentication component of CateHub authenticates the credentials and returns an access token that permits further requests to CateHub.
+When a user submits a username and password in Cate App, Keycloak or authentication component of CateHub authenticates the credentials and returns an access token that permits further requests to CateHub.
 Cate App makes request to REST API of CateHub to spawn a WebAPI service with resources.
 The spawner component of CateHub facilitates this request to Kubernetes.
 Upon success, Hub component of CateHub makes changes to the proxy component to